 - Topsy – As a social analytics monitoring tool, Topsy is helpful for determining the influencer who originally shared a particular piece of epic content.

 - PeerIndex – This tool goes a step ahead to establish the authority of influencers on particular subjects to avoid promoting your brand to an unrelated market.

 Case Study to Drive Home the Point

 Here’s a case study that delineates how the company got out of this lurch.
 Damien Cummings entered the scene as CEO.
-Having working for tech companies like Dell and Samsung, he understood the importance of social engagement.
+Having worked for tech companies like Dell and Samsung, he understood the importance of social engagement.

 The influencers became featured in documentary-like pieces focused on Philips products.
 Then, there was shorter content published in quick videos and slides.

 Snippets on social media channels like Twitter also helped influencers engage with potential customers too.
 This influencer marketing strategy was so successful that Philips now plans to implement it globally.

 Most importantly, it creates brand loyalty for retaining customers, bringing referrals, and having repeat sales.
-Have more questions and comments on influencer marketing?
+Have more questions and comments on content marketing or influencer marketing?
 Tell me in the comments section below.